jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

         metropolis(sites[index], T)
 ```

 The next step is to make a function to perform a temperature step.
 This function requires both the amount of MCS and the temperature and it will return two arrays which correspond to the magnetization and energy of the system as functions of the Monte Carlo steps.
-It is to said, return the evolution in the magnetization and energy.
+It is to say, return the temperature evolution of the magnetization and energy.

 ```python